Head of Doctoral Fellows, CARR.

 Eviane Leidig is a Researcher at the Center for Research on Extremism (C-REX) at the University of Oslo.
 Her current research focuses on two projects.
 The first is looking at the role of female alt-right influencers as it relates to gender and online extremism.
 The second builds off of her doctoral work in tracing transnational online connections of the far right, particularly between Europe/North America and India.

 Her doctoral dissertation entitled ‘Reconfiguring nationalism: Transnational entanglements of Hindutva and radical right ideology’, explored transnational connections between radical right audiences in India, the UK, and US.
 Motivated by the role of diaspora and migrant networks, she conducted research on Indian diaspora supporters of Brexit and Trump.
-From January to April 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, and was also a visiting researcher at New York University’s department of Media, Culture, and Communication from May to July 2018.
+In 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, and a visiting researcher at New York University’s department of Media, Culture, and Communication.

 Eviane holds a MSc with Distinction in Ethnicity and Multiculturalism from the University of Bristol, where her dissertation focused on the role of online propaganda in cumulative extremism in the UK.
 She received a BA in postcolonial studies from the University of California, Berkeley, where she explored Indian regional far right political parties.